jackdavis01/mobile/privacypolicy.md

 3. Third-Party Data Use

     The data collected by Google AdMob is governed by Google’s Privacy Policy and data processing practices.
 You may review Google’s Privacy Policy for more details on how Google handles your data.
+    The data collected by ironSource is governed by ironSource’s Privacy Policy and data processing practices.
+You may review ironSource’s Privacy Policy for more details on how ironSource handles your data.

 4. Opt-Out Option